brianhouse/ART212/next.md

 - use atom terminal again?
 - group of 4 is too big, 3 max
 - use the data & society reading on bots
+- emphasize the "automation" bit

+--> check if top-level await is available

 /